jondashkyle/index/where-its-at-right-now/text.md

 - after completing persona i ended up working on a series of projects with my good friends at [folder studio](http://folderstudio.com). we’ve worked together on and off a number of years now. two projects which stand out are [2pac.com](http://2pac.com) and [eastofborneo.org](http://eastofborneo.org). continuing to do projects with them, some good stuff in the works.

-- i’m in new york now. had been living in los angeles for several years. i wouldn’t say that i live here, but i wouldn’t say that i don’t live here either. if you’re here and think there might be a project, or want to say hello, please do!
+- i’m in new york now. had been living in los angeles for several years. i wouldn’t say that i live here, but i wouldn’t say that i don’t live here, either. if you’re here and think there might be a project, or want to say hello, please do!

-## what’s to go on

-basically, not really into the way the internet feels. unsure of how to talk about this without dipping into cliche.

-researching what is loosely being called distributed web. will be sharing more about this, but looking to find ways of applying the technology back to creating useful tools for people, and galvanizing awareness over what are obviously some of the more important social issues of the moment.
+- devoting substantial time to the distributed web. data ownership and network infastructure.